-Advance literacy and numeracy Learners are literate and Advance literacy and numeracy development for each learner across all subjects and grades for improved student growth, achievement and success.
-Students will have the litt competency to engage in content areas "Literacy and numeracy Literacy and numeracy at building blocks of learnin across all subjects and grades appropring quality in language or algorithms in mathematic establish core knowledge cultural literacy and skills solve problems, think critication for Learning, p.
-Strategies Strategies are actions taken to achieve goals and desired outcomes.
-(Share 1 to 3 Strategies) • Each grade level has created a draft "Critical 5" concepts, skills and competencies that are considered essential for a successful year.
-We will be basing these concepts as priorities for learning that will be developed and applied across learning for the year. • As this is the first year, throughout the year we will be revisiting, refining, and creating a clearer articulation of which each of the Critical 5 are • The Critical 5 are heavily grounded in literacy and numeracy and these components of literacy and numeracy will be developed and transferred beyond English Language Arts and Mathematics and embedded across disciplines. eracy and numeracy in learning across the are the foundational ag.
-They shall be pervasive rades and specifically riate, complete texts of classes and standard cs.
-These foundations e, shared civic and s that enable students to tically as they become ens leading healthy lives erial Order on Student Learning Improvement in students' ability to understand learning outcomes, demonstrated by strengths in literacy and numeracy, across all subjects and grades.
-Improvement in students' knowledge, skills and understanding of foundational literacy, vocabulary, and comprehension (listening and written) Improvement in foundational numeracy and mathematical knowledge and skills for all students Measures and Targets Provincial and local measures assess progress on achieving outcomes and the effectiveness of strategies implemented.
-Increase average f on grade Arts, Mat Increase average f on Grade RRST (Reading Re percentage of stu above grade leve GRADE (Literacy Pes (PAT & Diploma): in FSD performance results 'At or 'Above' provincial for Acceptable Standard and Standard of Excellence 6 and 9 provincial achievement tests in Language th, Social Studies and Science. in FSD performance results 'At or Above' provincial for Acceptable Standard and Standard of Excellence 12 diploma exams.
-Eadiness in English & French): Increase in idents in kindergarten and grade 1 who are at or l expectations.
+Advance literacy and numeracy development for each learner across all subjects and grades for improved student growth, achievement and success.
+Learners are literate and numerate Students will have the literacy and numeracy competency to engage in learning across the content areas "Literacy and numeracy are the foundational building blocks of learning.
+They shall be pervasive across all subjects and grades and specifically taught using age-appropriate, complete texts of high quality in language classes and standard algorithms in mathematics.
+These foundations establish core knowledge, shared civic and cultural literacy and skills that enable students to solve problems, think critically as they become active and informed citizens leading healthy lives of meaning."
+AB ED Ministerial Order on Student Learning - Foundations for Learning, p.
+1 Improvement in students' ability to understand learning outcomes, demonstrated by strengths in literacy and numeracy, across all subjects and grades.
+Improvement in students' knowledge, skills and understanding of foundational literacy, vocabulary, and comprehension (listening and written) Improvement in foundational numeracy and mathematical knowledge and skills for all students Strategies Strategies are actions taken to achieve goals and (Share 1 to 3 Strategies) l desired outcomes.
+Measures and Targets sures assess progress on achieving outcomes and the iveness of strategies implemented.
+Each grade level has created a draft "Critical 5" concepts, skills and competencies that are considered essential for a successful year.
+We will be basing these concepts as priorities for learning that will be developed and applied across learning for the year.
+As this is the first year, throughout the year we will be revisiting, refining, and creating a clearer articulation of which each of the Critical 5 are The Critical 5 are heavily grounded in literacy and numeracy and these components of literacy and numeracy will be developed and transferred beyond English Language Arts and Mathematics and embedded across disciplines.
+Increase in average for avera Pes (PAT &amp; Diploma): In FSD performance results 'At or 'Above' provincial or Acceptable Standard and Standard of Excellence 6 and 9 provincial achievement tests in Language h, Social Studies and Science.
+In FSD performance results 'At or Above' provincial or Acceptable Standard and Standard of Excellence 12 diploma exams.
+Peadiness in English &amp; French): Increase in Idents in kindergarten and grade 1 who are at or 1 expectations.
 Assessment in English): Increase in percentage of at or above grade level expectations in grades 2 -